Sean Ekins: Biography

 In late 1998 Ekins joined Pfizer and continued his interest in predicting drug-drug interactions and ADME properties.
 In 1999 he moved to Lilly to build a predictive ADME/Tox group.
 Between 1999 and late 2001 he generated pharmacophores and statistical models for various proteins including P-glycoprotein, PXR and enzymes.

 In December 2001 he started work for a start-up company, Concurrent Pharmaceuticals (now Vitae Pharmaceuticals) as the Associate Director, Computational Drug Discovery.
 He was responsible for developing computational models for ADME/Tox and targets of interest.
 During this time he developed an interest in the polypharmacology of ADME/Tox proteins.
 In 2004 he joined GeneGo (now owned by Thomson Reuters) as vice president, Computational Biology and developed the MetaDrug product (patent pending).

 In 2005 he earned his D.Sc. in Science from the University of Aberdeen with a thesis entitled "Computational and in vitro models for predicting drug interactions in humans".

 From 2006-2016 Ekins consulted for several companies including for Collaborative Drug Discovery.

 In 2011 Ekins Co-Founded Phoenix Nest working on treatments for Sanfilippo Syndrome.

 In 2015, Ekins founded Collaborations Pharmaceuticals, a privately owned company that performs research and development on innovative therapeutics for multiple rare and infectious diseases.
 Collaborations Pharmaceuticals partners with academics and companies to identify and translate early preclinical to clinical stage assets.

 Ekins has also carried out independent research and collaborative research on topics including pharmacophores for drug transporters, cheminformatics for predicting immunoassay cross reactivity, models for studying nuclear receptor-ligand co-evolution, computational models for PXR agonists and antagonists as well as analyses of large datasets and crowdsourcing data.

-Making Pharmaceutical Data Open
+Making pharmaceutical data open

-In 2010 Sean Ekins was the co-author of seminal papers around data sharing and making pharmaceutical data more open publishing papers:
+In 2010 Sean Ekins was the co-author of seminal advocacy papers around data sharing and making pharmaceutical data more open, publishing papers: